nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation

+**NOTE:**

+While this explanation describes a proposed way to implement undo and redo in `AddressBook`, note that it can be done in an identical fashion for `TaskList` and `Inventory` as well.

 The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
 It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
 Additionally, it implements the following operations: